daesystephens/daesystephens.github.io/structurewebpageswithHTML.md

 When creating a website you need to have a list of reasons why people would be coming to your site.

-## What Information Your Visitors Need
+## What Information Your Visitors Need?

 You need to work out what information they need in order to achieve their goals **quickly & effectively**.
 If the information doesn't appear relevant, they are likely to go elsewhere.

-## How Often People Will Visit Your Site
+## How Often People Will Visit Your Site?

 Working out how often people are likely to revisit your site gives you an indication for how often you should update the site.
 It can often be helpful to set a schedule for when a site will be updated.